Turner Impact Portfolio Challenge (TIPC)

 Step 6: Join Us for the Finals

-Up to four finalist teams will be selected to present their portfolios and their selection rationale to a group of expert judges in April 2023.
+Up to four finalist teams will be selected to present their portfolios and their selection rationale to a group of expert judges at the final event on April 5, 2024 at the Wharton School.

 What are the application deadlines/submission instructions?

-Application opens August 30, 2022, and closes October 16, 2022, 11:59 p.m.
+The application opened August 30, 2023, and closed October 8, 2023, 11:59 p.m.
 ET.
 Late applications will not be accepted, nor will supplemental materials sent separately from the formal application.
 There is no fee for students to participate in this program.

 What are the important dates I should know?